MitPandya/ProjectManagementBot/BOT.md

 => Alternative Flows:
 - [E1] If no card exists matching the name, the user is shown the error message "No such card exists" and the bot closes the conversation.
 ```
-3. USE CASE3 Create weekly summary of completed and incomplete cards
+3. USE CASE 3 : Create weekly summary of completed and incomplete cards
 ```
 => Prerequisite:
 - Cards regarding a board exist in the Trello.